 We need more unicorns

-Dhyia serves as the Deputy Chief of Planning and Performance for GALS Inc. She moved to Denver as part of the prestigious Broad Residency in Urban Education, selected among thousands of applicants, all vying for the coveted 72 Residencies spread across the United States.
+Dhyia serves as the Deputy Chief of Planning and Performance for GALS Inc. She moved to Denver as part of the prestigious Broad Residency in Urban Education — selected among thousands of applicants, all vying for the coveted 72 Residencies spread across the United States.
 When she met Liz Wolfson, GALS Inc. Chief Visionary Officer, what stood out for her was Liz’s authenticity and unapologetic passion for gender and racial equity and that was the exact leadership she needed to make an impact in public education.

 “[GALS Inc.’s] culture stands out compared to other schools,” Dhyia said.
 “The instructional methodology, alone, is unlike anything I’ve encountered as a Resident…it’s a new approach to educating students.
 In addition to the fervor by which GALS Inc. approaches equity, from enrollment to staff recruitment, is inspiring and hopeful…they are one CMO to watch at the national level.”
 As a graduate of an all-girls high school, Dhyia said GALS Denver is reminiscent of her alma mater, St. Scholastica Academy in Chicago.
 My high school was a special place, but it lacked the accessibility of a GALS school.
 Tuition was a major barrier for prospective students, who could have benefitted from a single-gender education.
 GALS emulates this special learning experience and it thrills me that girls and boys can access the single-gender learning experience.
 It’s a wonderful sister and brotherhood.”